John Foot (historian): Career

 Foot has written a history of Italian football, Calcio, published in 2006 (a 2007 edition included details of Italy's 2006 World Cup victory and the calciopoli scandal).
 The book was published in the US with the title Winning at all Costs.
 It has also been published in Italy, with a later Italian edition updating the story to 2011.
 In 2006, this book came second in the prestigious Premio Bancarella Sport book prize.
-His interest in the cultural history of Italian sport was continued with his well-reviewed history of Italian cycling, Pedalare, which also appeared in both Italian and English.
+His interest in the cultural history of Italian sport was continued with his well-reviewed history of Italian cycling, Pedalare, which appeared in both Italian and English.
 In addition, he has written a history textbook, Modern Italy, which was updated with a second edition in 2014.
 In 2009, he published the study Italy's Divided Memory, which appeared in a longer Italian version as Fratture d'Italia.

-In 2014, he brought out the first critical history of the radical Psychiatric reform in Italy – led by Franco Basaglia – which closed down the psychiatric hospitals there.
+In 2014, Foot brought out the first critical history of the radical psychiatric reform in Italy – led by Franco Basaglia – which closed down the psychiatric hospitals there.
 The book appeared in an English edition published by Verso Books in 2015 with the title The Man who Closed the Asylums.
-This edition has received reviews in Nature, The Guardian, The Times Literary Supplement, the Financial Times and elsewhere.
+This edition received reviews in Nature, The Guardian, The Times Literary Supplement, the Financial Times and elsewhere.
 He was invited to festivals in Mantua and Pordenone in 2014 and 2015 to discuss the book.

 Foot has written for The Guardian, The Times Literary Supplement, the London Review of Books and other publications.
-He has published numerous academic articles, works as a reviewer and peer reviewer for grant-making bodies, journals and publishers – and has appeared on Radio 4, 5 Live, Radio 3 and on overseas media outlets.
+He has published numerous academic articles, works as a reviewer and peer reviewer for grant-making bodies, journals and publishers, and has appeared on BBC Radio 4, BBC Radio 5 Live, BBC Radio 3 and on overseas media outlets.
 He also writes for the Italian magazine Internazionale.
 He has had regular slots on Milan's Radio Popolare radio station and was for a time based in Milan.

-2015 saw a new edition – with a new preface – of Milano dopo il miracolo, the Italian edition of his 2001 book Milan Since the Miracle.

-He has directed a documentary film, Story of a House: Piazzale Lugano, 22 (2003), which was selected for the Film-maker film festival at the Milan Film Festival and has been screened in Italy and the UK.
+In 2015, there was a new edition – with a new preface – of Milano dopo il miracolo, the Italian edition of his 2001 book Milan Since the Miracle.
+He also directed a documentary film, Story of a House: Piazzale Lugano, 22 (2003), which was selected for the film-maker film festival at the Milan Film Festival and has been screened in Italy and the UK.

+Personal life

 He lives in Bristol with his partner, Sarah, and his daughter, Corinna.
 His son Lorenzo, from a previous relationship, lives in Milan.
 He is a supporter of Arsenal, Plymouth Argyle and Inter Milan.
 He also backs the West Indies and Middlesex in cricket.